The ExoMars Orbiter Has Captured A Captivating Image Of A ‘Hairy Blue Spider’ On The Surface Of Mars

 Proving once again how prophetic David Bowie was with his Spiders from Mars, the European Space Agency (ESA) Roscosmos ExoMars Trace Gas Orbiter recently captured a truly captivating image of a “hairy blue spider” stretched out upon the surface of Mars.

-As Live Science report, on February 8 the orbiter captured the sprawling spider image on Mars along the Red Planet’s Terra Sabaea region by way of the orbiter’s unique Color and Stereo Surface Imaging System (CaSSIS).
+As Live Science reported, on February 8 the orbiter captured the sprawling spider image on Mars along the Red Planet’s Terra Sabaea region by way of the orbiter’s unique Color and Stereo Surface Imaging System (CaSSIS).
 The blue tracks, which appear like spider legs, show areas of the ridge which have been scattered about due to the fierce winds of tornadoes.

 Even though scientists have stated that they are still unsure about why so many tornadoes, or dust devils, have formed over the Terra Sabaea ridge of Mars, they suspect that part of the reason for this may be due to the mountains in this area affecting the flow of air in this region and helping tornadoes to spring up.

-Further images taken by the ExoMars orbiter have also shown impact craters, stunning 3D snapshots of outcrops, dunes and craters, and deposits hidden within the south polar ice cap region of the Red Planet.
+Further images taken by the ExoMars orbiter have also shown impact craters, stunning 3D snapshots of outcrops, dunes and craters, and deposits hidden within the south polar ice cap region of the red planet.

 Thousands of Martian Tornadoes May Have Created This 'Hairy Blue Spider' https://t.co/InRipbEDvy pic.twitter.com/0Bv4EaH27L